30 October 2018

 What is PHP Process Manager?

-a performance boost – up to 15x (compared to PHP-FPM, Symfony applications),
+- a performance boost – up to 15x (compared to PHP-FPM, and Symfony applications),

-support for HttpKernel (Symfony/Laravel), Drupal (experimental), Zend (experimental).
+- support for HttpKernel (Symfony/Laravel), Drupal (experimental), and Zend (experimental).

 PHP Process Manager uses ReactPHP and Symfony components.
 It also requires PHP-cgi and PCNTL – the PHP library to manage processes.
-Probably in the future, there will be a support for Swoole (asynchronous library for PHP written in C).
+Probably in the future, there will be support for Swoole (an asynchronous library for PHP written in C).
 Take a look at the dedicated issue in the PHP-PM repository for more details.

 How does PHP-PM work?